Mickey Zucker Reichert

 Mickey Zucker Reichert (born as Miriam Susan Zucker in 1962) is an American fantasy fiction author of several best selling novels.

 Personal life

 Reichert is a pediatrician, and holds a Doctorate of Medicine (M.D.).
 She is from a town in Iowa.
 She and her husband have fostered and adopted children, as well as a variety of animals "from mice to horses".

-Her novels are published by DAW Books; the organisation published her first novel via Sheila Gilbert, who is still Reichert's editor over 25 years later.
+Her novels are published by DAW Books.
+DAW published her first novel via Sheila Gilbert, who is still Reichert's editor over 25 years later.

 Zucker-Reichert is an experienced and passionate wildlife rescuer.
-Her snaring techniques were involved in the rescue the endangered gopher tortoise.
+Her snaring techniques were involved in the rescue of the endangered gopher tortoise.
 Seeing that it could outrun her, she created advanced snaring methodology and techniques that are now utilized to save the species from extinction.

 Notable works

 Reichert has published more than 22 novels, an illustrated novella, and more than 50 short stories.